sepehrkr/SpaceVLM/README.md

-# Vision-Language Models Can Understand Negation
+# SpaceVLM: Sub-Space Modeling of Negation in Vision-Language Models

 This repository contains the code accompanying the paper **"SpaceVLM: Sub-Space Modeling of Negation in Vision-Language Models"**.